Juliette Toutain

 Marie Juliette Toutain (July 22, 1877 – 1948) was a French pianist, organist, and composer.

 Early life and education

 Toutain was born in Trouville-sur-Mer in Normandy, the daughter of Jules Toutain and Théodorine Poret.
 Her father was a naval administrator; her mother was a piano builder who knew many musicians in Paris.
-She trained at the Conservatoire de Paris, where she studied composition with Gabriel Fauré and Auguste Chapuis, and was a prize-winning piano student of Raoul Pugno and Paul Vidal, and a top organ student of Alexandre Guilmant.
+Marie Juliette trained at the Conservatoire de Paris, where she studied composition with Gabriel Fauré and Auguste Chapuis, and was a prize-winning piano student of Raoul Pugno and Paul Vidal, and a top organ student of Alexandre Guilmant.
 She completed her studies at the Conservatoire in 1902.
 That year an American publication reported that "to a sufficient technic this young lady adds a charm and individuality of her own," adding that she was "the cause of a great deal of discussion at present.
 Although quite young, she has gained at the Conservatoire the first prizes for piano, organ, accompaniment, and harmony."